-Bonus 2001: Best Bill Board
+Bonus: Best Billboard

-This bill board is effective for many reasons: 1) It contains an appealing photography that would entice the avid golfer, 2) a sensational tag line "Golf Heaven; 3) Announces the opening of the new course (it is a 54 hole resort); and 4) Informs that you are only 34 miles away.
+This billboard is effective for many reasons: 1) An appealing photograph that would entice the avid golfer, 2) a sensational tag line "Golf Heaven"; 3) announces the opening of the new course (it is a 54 hole resort); and 4) informs that you are only 34 miles away.

-Most resort bill boards are merely informational, providing contact information or directions.
+Most resort billboards are merely informational, providing contact information or directions.
 Some have compelling pictures but few have compelling tag lines.
-Another effective billboard I have seen was leaving the San Antonio Airport where Hyatt Regency had the tag line "20 minutes but a million miles away - this fall enjoy the change of season with a chance of pace."
+I saw another effective billboard leaving the San Antonio Airport, Hyatt Regency had the tag line "20 minutes but a million miles away - this fall enjoy the change of season with a chance of pace."

-Most Billboards in metropolitan areas can be rented for \$2,500 per month.
+Most billboards in metropolitan areas can be rented for \$2,500 per month.